withoutnicks/react-and-js-snippets/README.md

 Collection of snippets for Javascript, Typescript, React with JSX and TSX.

-> This extension use single quotes
+> This extension uses single quotes and no semicolons

 ## Index